 Good news for anyone who was heartbroken by the cancellation of last year’s Calgary Stampede – plans for the 2021 event are underway and the Stampede is scheduled to run from July 9 to 18.

-“We remain committed to welcoming our community back safely and are looking forward to July with great hope and optimism,” Kristina Barnes told Daily Hive.
+“We remain committed to welcoming our community back safely and are looking forward to July with great hope and optimism,” Kristina Barnes, Communications Manager, Western Events & Agriculture at the Calgary Stampede, told Daily Hive.

 Last year, the Calgary Stampede still hosted several of its famous fireworks shows, viewed at a distance from around the city, in addition to drive-thru food trucks offering mini donuts and other midway favourites.

 The tradition of Stampede Week pancake breakfasts was kept alive by drive-thru too, providing guests with a neatly packed box containing everything they needed for their meal.

 The Stampede is multi-faceted, offering a wide variety of fun options beyond the rodeo events.
 Food, the midway, shopping and retail, agricultural displays, and concerts and other performances are just a few of the things that keep visitors coming back year after year.